 At the Lighthouse of Pinellas our training, outreach and education reaches over 2,000 individuals annually.

+In 2016, Lighthouse of Pinellas celebrated its 60th anniversary.
 This is a look back to the people and events that paved the way to exceptional vision rehabilitation and therapy services in Pinellas County.

 1956 – May